Yyiyun/Dualsense_Edge_Modules_Callibration/README.md

 # Saving the Calibration
 After unlocking the modules, every change in calibration is saved without using any aditional commands.
+You can unlock modules one by one or both at a time.
+Only modules with wire will be unlocked.
 For safty reasons after you done with calibration lock the modules and remove the wire.

 # Credits & Donations